Director of Annual Giving & Development Services

 One of Dennis’s favorite quotes comes from John Ortberg, “If you want to walk on water, you have to get out of the boat.”

 Jim spent 10 years as a professional musician and 20 years in the medical industry before landing at Water4, where his job is to connect churches and organizations with the work that Water4 is doing.
 What gets Jim out of bed in the morning is the urgency of knowing he is part of a solution that is saving lives, which drives him to do his part to further the cause.
 He is passionate about helping others and calling for the Church in America to rise up and show love to the world.

 Jim is married to his lovely wife Susan and they have three sons, two daughters-in-law and four grandsons.
 Jim's hero is his son Marquise who recently had his third kidney transplant and has never known a completely healthy life.
 Marquise reminds him daily that life is precious and there is nothing worth being anxious about.

-Margie has a Bachelor’s degree in Accounting from University of Central Oklahoma and holds over 30 years of accounting experience in a broad range of industries – retail, financial services, insurance, software development & services, oil & gas and now not-for-profit.
+Margie has a bachelor’s degree in accounting from the University of Central Oklahoma and holds over 30 years of accounting experience in a broad range of industries – retail, financial services, insurance, software development and services, oil and gas and now nonprofit.